John Mashburn

-John Kinney Mashburn has since October 2018 been an adviser of the Secretary of the Department of Veterans Affairs, Robert Wilkie.
-Previously he had been for six months senior adviser to Secretary of Energy Rick Perry.
+John Kinney Mashburn has since October 2018 been an adviser of the Secretary of the Department of Veterans Affairs – Robert Wilkie.
+Previously, he had been a senior advisor for six months to the Secretary of Energy – Rick Perry.

 Between January 20, 2017 and mid-April 2018, he was the White House Deputy Cabinet Secretary and Special Assistant to U.S. President Donald Trump on a salary of $130,000 per annum.

 He had been a policy director for the Trump Campaign and also a congressional aide to U.S. Senator Jesse Helms.